If you’re trying to make your Bonsai look a certain way, I’m sure the thought, ‘will my bonsai tree get bigger?’, has crossed your mind once or twice.

 When I was growing my Chinese Elms’ size, I used a standard planting pot instead of a bonsai pot.
 This allowed the roots of the tree to grow out and over the growing seasons the bonsai did get bigger, to my relief.

 Repotting a bonsai can put a lot of stress on the tree, especially if you cut away some of the root mass to stimulate new root growth.
 For the following weeks after, definitely keep a check on the health of the tree and give it whatever it needs to stay healthy.
+To ensure you do this correctly, have a read of my step by step guide: How To Repot A Bonsai Tree.

 Secondly, stop pruning.